shayneholmes/vim-censor/README.md

 # Censor

-Hide words from view.

 ![](https://raw.github.com/shayneholmes/i/master/censor.png)

-Censor blocks out the specified patterns: they're there, and you can see they're there, but you can't read them.
+Censor blocks specified patterns from view: they're in the buffer, and you can see they're there, but you can't read them.

-Instead of "camouflaging" them by making them the same color as the background, it uses vim's native `conceal` feature to replace the characters at render
-time: When words are censored, they won't be displayed on the terminal at all.
+Instead of "camouflaging" them by making them the same color as the background, it uses vim's `conceal` feature to intercept the characters at render time: When words are censored, they won't be displayed on the terminal at all, even when the cursor is on them.

 Note that the buffer is never changed: the underlying text is the same regardless of whether or not censor is enabled.